david2611/isaac_ros_bridge_codelets/README.md

 Isaac - ROS Translation Codelets
 =================================
 This repo contains codelets created to transfer information between ROS and Isaac.
-Each folder is self-contained with its own Codelet publishing/subscribing one type of message to/from ROS.
+Each folder is fairly self-contained with its own Codelet publishing/subscribing one type of message to/from ROS.
 Each folder should contain the codelet source code (.hpp and .cpp files) a bazel BUILD file, and an example .app.json file.
-Codelets should be able to work with the base version of ROS that comes with Isaac unless otherwise specified.
+Most codelets work with more than is supplied in the base version of ROS supplied with Isaac and where this occurs is specified.
-Example apps should provide some meaningful, easily debugged test example that proves translation is working properly.
+Example apps should provide some meaningful, easily debugged test example that proves translation is working properly (note some codelets use other existing translation codelets).

-Note that code here is likely "over-commented" as it was developed whilst learning how Isaac and ROS communicate.
+Note that code here was developed whilst learning how Isaac and ROS communicate and may have "unnecessary" comments and general flaws.
-It is encouraged that contributors maintain a high-level of commenting and clarity to ensure easy use by others.
+It is encouraged that contributors maintain a high-level of commenting and clarity to ensure easy use and understanding by others.

 **Currently assumes repository is stored in the root Isaac SDK folder.
 If not see setup.**

+**Designed to operate within Isaac SDK 2019.2**

 ### Notes for contributors ###
 Anyone who adds a new translation codelet should try to follow the structure of already existing codelets, being sure to